 - For new contracts, and for those entered into prior to 29 July 2022, firms must have a resolution manual in place to help resolve their business should they fail.
 Consumers should be able to receive prompt reimbursement if a failed firm attempts to transfer its obligations to another provider or is unable to continue meeting them itself.
-(The FCA plans to issue a further consultation later this year on its proposed rules for reimbursement amounts and funding).
+(The FCA published PS 21/15 in November 2021, covering its proposed rules for reimbursement amounts and funding).

 - A framework will be introduced enabling the FSCS to compensate customers of failed firms that are unable to meet their liabilities.